 Eligible families may receive a once-a-year top-up:

-These are paid after Services Australia balances your income and entitlements.
+These are paid after Services Australia balances your income and entitlements, generally where family income is $80,000 or less.

 What If My Income Changes Mid-Year?